*This giveaway is closed. Congratulations to the winner, Fawn!*

 If it’s one thing I’ve learned it’s that a variety that everyone else seems to love may just not work in my garden for whatever reason and I need to remember that.
 So underneath the tips for growing the plant, possible pests and problems that I may encounter, and how to harvest and store it, I’ve added the heading “Varieties NOT to grow again.”
 Perfect.

 Did I mention how many vegetables and fruits that are included?
 There are more than 30 -from beets to plums and everything in between, plus blanks for any that aren’t listed!
 It’s going to be so helpful to have one spot to record my notes for the plants we grow each year, as well as to be reminded of spacing, harvest, and storage.
-I can see it working together with my Organic Gardening Checklist in my Gardening Binder to help keep me organized even as the season gets crazy with soil prep, planting, and harvesting.
+I can see it working in my Gardening Binder to help keep me organized even as the season gets crazy with soil prep, planting, and harvesting.

-You can click here to buy the 110-page Gardening Notebook which is 50%-off through the month of February – only $4.98 – OR you can see if you might win a copy of The Gardening Notebook that Angi is giving away to one lucky AOC reader!
+You can click here to buy the 110-page Gardening Notebook OR you can see if you might win a copy of The Gardening Notebook that Angi is giving away to one lucky AOC reader!

 No weird hoops to jump through, either, simply leave a comment telling me what gardening task you’re planning next.
 You can earn an extra entry by tweeting or mentioning the giveaway on Facebook or Twitter, too – just leave a separate comment with the url.
 And don’t delay – this giveaway ends at 10pm (PST) on February 13th!